atextor/OGIT-wiki/Getting-Started-Part-1.md

 ## Authenticating

-In order to use GraphIT an access token has to be obtained.
-The `authenticate` endpoint is called with the user `graphit-tutorial@arago.de` and the password `0xDEADBEEF`.
+To register send an email to ogit@arago.de.
+Registration is required to be able authenticate against OGIT.
+With your username and password you will receive an access token.
+This token is needed for further operations with the Graph API.

 > REST (request)

-    curl -X POST  -H 'USER:graphit-tutorial@arago.de' -H 'PASSWORD:0xDEADBEEF' 'https://graphit-test.arago.de/authenticate'
+    curl -X POST  -H 'username:user' -H 'password:pw' 'https://graphit-test.arago.de/authenticate'

 > REST (response)